Register an off-road vehicle

 - Payment of required fees and charges.

 The off-road vehicle registration form VL141 is available for download below.
 For more information on proof of identity requirements, please also download the 'Primary & Secondary Proof of Identity' fact sheet.

 |Off-road vehicle registration (Form VL141)

-The registration for vehicles registered under the Control of Vehicles (Off-road Areas) Act 1978 expires on 30 September each year, however, renewals are required to be paid by 1 July each year.
+The registration for all vehicles registered under the Control of Vehicles (Off-road Areas) Act 1978 expires on 30 September each year.
+Renewals are required to be paid by 1 October of each year.

 A renewal notice will be sent out to all off road vehicle registration holders, prior to the renewal date.